Metaphor

 This quotation expresses a metaphor because the world is not literally a stage, and most humans are not literally actors and actresses playing roles.
 By asserting that the world is a stage, Shakespeare uses points of comparison between the world and a stage to convey an understanding about the mechanics of the world and the behavior of the people within it.

+Figurative wording, such as metaphor, does not necessarily imply a non-literal interpretation.
+A metaphor is a feature of language, whereas literal interpretation concerns the meaning conveyed by a text.
+In classical biblical hermeneutics, the "literal sense" generally refers to the meaning communicated through the words as they are used in their literary and historical context.
+This may include metaphor, hyperbole, irony, symbolism, idiom, and poetic language.
+For example, when Jesus says, "I am the door" in John 10:9, the expression is metaphorical, while the literal sense of the passage may be understood as referring to Jesus as the means of access to salvation.
+Interpreting the statement as describing Jesus as a physical door would therefore not constitute a more literal interpretation, but could instead be regarded as a misreading of the metaphor.

 In the ancient Hebrew Book of Psalms (around 1000 B.C.), one finds vivid and poetic examples of metaphor such as, "The Lord is my rock, my fortress and my deliverer; my God is my rock, in whom I take refuge, my shield and the horn of my salvation, my stronghold" and "The Lord is my shepherd, I shall not want".
 Some recent linguistic theories view all language in essence as metaphorical.
 The etymology of a word may uncover a metaphorical usage which has since become obscured with persistent use - such as for example the English word "window", etymologically equivalent to "wind eye".

 The word metaphor itself is a metaphor, coming from a Greek term meaning 'transference (of ownership)'.
 The user of a metaphor alters the reference of the word, "carrying" it from one semantic "realm" to another.
 The new meaning of the word might derive from an analogy between the two semantic realms, but also from other reasons such as the distortion of the semantic realm - for example in sarcasm.